 Apple took a big step into the world of mobile payments with the introduction of the iPhone 6 and Apple Pay.
 There are two ways you can use Apple Pay to purchase items: at the point of sale using Near Field Communication (NFC), or within an iOS app.

 In our last article, we talked about how integrating mobile payment gateways can benefit for your shopping app and how Stripe is used by most popular startup apps like Uber, Instacart, Grab, Postmates, and more.
-However, we somehow missed to talk about how to set up Apple Pay using Stripe in your iOS app.
+However, we somehow missed to talk about how to set up Apple Pay with Stripe in your iOS app.

 In this article, we’re going to fix this.
 Get your Xcode installed and running, and let’s learn how to set up Apple Pay using Stripe!